Banning under-16s from social media could harm vulnerable children says BASW

 - Involving children and young people directly in policymaking

-BASW maintained online spaces can provide a vital space for connection, support and community for young people who are vulnerable or isolated.
+BASW says online spaces can provide a vital space for connection, support and community for young people who are vulnerable or isolated.

-These include children who are in care, LGBTQ+, disabled, unaccompanied asylum-seeking children and those who are experiencing social isolation.
+These include children who are in care, LGBTQ+, disabled or unaccompanied asylum-seeking children and those who are experiencing social isolation.

-The government consultation closes on 26 May.
-It proposes introducing additional measures to the Online Safety Act 2023 to better protecting children from online harm in response to increasing concerns over the mental health of young people.
+It proposes introducing additional measures to the Online Safety Act 2023 aimed at better protecting children from online harm - in response to increasing concerns over the mental health of young people.

-Banning children under-16s from social media is one option being considered and would follow the example of Australia and an increasing number of other countries.
+Banning children aged under 16 from social media is one option being considered and would follow the example of Australia and an increasing number of other countries.

-However, earlier this year children’s charities and online safety campaigners also warned it could create “unintended consequences” and a “false sense of safety”.
+However, earlier this year children’s charities and online safety campaigners also warned of “unintended consequences” and creating a “false sense of safety”.

 Its position statement concludes: “A policy approach focused solely on banning social media risks overlooking the structural drivers of harm and may unintentionally restrict children’s rights and participation.